-Asked for their outlook for prices of regularly purchased goods and services one year out, 60.8% of respondents said they expected prices to rise (responses 5-7 in Figure 12), a decline of 3.5ppt from 64.3% in March.
-"Rise of less than 2%" remained the most popular response at 38.5%, up 3.5ppt m-m.
-The percentage of respondents expecting "no change" was the second highest at 21.6%, and also recorded the largest m-m increase, of 3.9ppt.
-The largest decline was for "fall of 2% up to 5%," which fell 7.0ppt m-m (Figure 12).
+When asked for their outlook for prices of regularly purchased goods and services one year out, 64.4% of respondents said they expected prices to rise (total of responses 5-7 in Figure 12), an increase of 2.8ppt from 61.6% in June.
+The proportion of respondents expecting a "rise of 2% up to 5%" increased 8.1ppt m-m, the largest increase of all.
+However, the proportion expecting a "rise of less than 2%" fell 8.1ppt m-m, the largest decline.
+There was also a notable fall of 3.0ppt m-m in the proportion of respondents expecting "no change" (Figure 12).